pcavad/data-science-project/CA/README.md

 # CA
-Descriptive statistics and machine learning for anonymous customer.
+Descriptive statistics and machine learning for Anonymous Customer.

 # Content: